 In the UK, Gaz has been an integral part of the GB Men’s Squad since his debut for the team at the 2009 BT Paralympic World Cup.
 Gaz made his debut for ParalympicsGB at the London 2012 Games and, in 2015, assisted the GB men to qualification for Rio 2016 Paralympics and a third consecutive European title (2011, 2013).

 Off the court, Gaz – who was born in Karachi, Pakistan, and grew up in London – studied at Royal Holloway University, graduating with a Bachelor’s Degree in Political Science (2005).
-Away from training, the 30-year-old enjoys reading and learning about ancient history.
+Away from training, he enjoys reading and learning about ancient history.

 Show your support for Gaz Choudhry by sharing their bio!